aaron1729/RAG-chatbot/README.md

 a silly little chatbot for chatting with RAG for previous chat threads.

-built using react + vite.
+built using react + vite, with a sqlite database.

 react+vite app on port 5173 (vite's default).